-It costs the British economy approximately £8.6billion per year.
+It costs the British economy approximately £71.1m per year according to the NHS.
 The personal cost is immeasurable.
 Its victims make up an estimated 70% of those out of work.
 Stress.
 We’ve all heard of it and at some point during our lives (probably more than we’d care to admit) we’ve all suffered from it.
-It’s fair to say that with the economic downturn and unemployment at its highest level for 15 years that the effect of stress and depression is at its most severe.
-The Department of Health released figures in June which show the dramatic scale of the cost of stress and depression.

 Everyone reacts differently to stressful situations and what one person may find stressful another won’t.
 Therefore almost anything can cause stress and it has different triggers.
 Some common causes of stress can include: money problems, work-related stress, relationship or other family problems, moving home or starting a new job.
 Sometimes, there are just no clear causes of stress.

 Going through a divorce or relationship breakdown can be one of the most stressful situations a person can find themselves in.
 You lose your friend, partner, confidante and have to adapt to living as a single person, often as the primary carer of children.
 This is a time of extreme and mixed emotions made more complicated by the stresses and worries of legal and financial considerations as well as having to support and counsel any children that may be involved and suffering too.